 3. Check the visa requirements

 In October 2015, Iran has granted visa upon arrival to 58 nations, and it’s recent news that they are starting to issue 30-day visas to 180 nationalities, so you are likely to be fine, but just to make sure you don’t have unpleasant surprises, get in touch with the Iranian embassy in your country to check their visa requirements.
 We have devoted a post to the process of getting Iran visa, the different requirements depending on your nationality and what papers you need should you apply at the embassy in your country or at the airport upon arrival.

 If you want to travel with the visa already glued on your passport even if you are not joining an organized tour, there is the travel agency 1st Quest that offers the visa service.
 You will need to fill in an online form and they will send you the authorization code that you need to take to the embassy or consulate alongside the other documents mentioned above.

-To apply for Iran visa, you must submit also a travel insurance.
-With World Nomads, you can buy, extend and claim your travel insurance online also after you left home and are already travelling.
+To apply for an Iran visa, you must submit also a travel insurance.
+With World Nomads, you can buy, extend and claim your travel insurance online also after you left home and are already traveling.

 4. Get a tour guide

 This needs a bit of an explanation.
 You can travel independently around Iran, especially in the most popular cities as they are increasingly tourist-friendly, and it’s very safe, also for solo female travelers.
 This being said, we think a tour guide would be useful if you want to travel to less popular provinces such as Khuzestan, and of course if you don’t speak a word of Persian.